1 Oct 2015 • BLOG - News

 As mentioned in an earlier blog post, the site offers seven dashboards that include Spam Rate, IP Reputation, Domain Reputation, Feedback Loop, Authentication, Encryption, and Delivery Errors.
 All of these dashboards are critical pieces of information to determining whether your campaigns are having deliverability problems at Gmail.
 In working with large senders, it seems that many are still getting to know the tool at a surface level and are learning to troubleshoot more in-depth data pulls.
 For those of you who haven’t signed up yet, give it a try and use these four points below to give your deliverability analysis a boost.

-The dashboard trio to look out for
+The Google postmaster dashboard trio to look out for

-After multiple conversations with email marketers, and some extensive usage of the Gmail Postmaster Dashboards ourselves, we found the “dashboard trio” that every sender should monitor: IP/Domain Reputation, Authentication, and Delivery Errors.
+After multiple conversations with email marketers, and some extensive usage of the Postmaster Gmail Dashboards ourselves, we found the “dashboard trio” that every sender should monitor: IP/Domain Reputation, Authentication, and Delivery Errors.

 The Domain and IP Reputation dashboards give a sense of whether the Gmail spam filter might mark emails from that Domain or IP as spam or not.
 Keep in mind that spam filtering is based on thousands of signals, and that Domain & IP reputation are just two of them.